greenhat/ehrchain/README.md

 # EHRChain
-Proof-of-Concept of storing EHR in a blockchain.
+Proof-of-Concept for storing health records in a public blockchain.

 ## Goal
 Store EHR (Electronic Health Records) in the public blockchain.
-The patients are in control who can read and update their medical records.
+Patients and authorized health care providers should have access to the records at any time.

-## Benefits for patients:
+## Benefits
+For patients:
-- All their medical records are in one place and shareable with any authorized health care provider;
+- All their medical records are in one place and shareable with any health care provider(other organizations);
 - Full control of who can read and update their records;
 - Persistence.
-Inability to loose data;
+Records cannot be lost.

-## Benefits for health care providers:
+For health care providers:
-- All medical records from all health care providers for the patient are in one place;
+- All medical records from all health care providers for the patient are available in one place;
 - Eliminated security risks of loosing/leaking of patient's medical records;

+## Overview
+Patient authorizes a provider for record creation via a contract (see append contract) on the blockchain.
+Records stored in the blockchain are encrypted with ECDH derived keys so that both patient and provider who made them can decrypt them.
+Patient can securely share these keys with any provider via contract (see read contract) on the blockchain.
+Encrypted records are stored on each full node as a part of the blockchain.
+Any organization with enough resources can run a full node.
+The full node exposes all available operations through the REST API for integration with existing systems (EMR, etc.).
+Patients use lightweight node (as mobile app, etc.) to access their own records without any gateway server, directly from the blockchain.

+## Consensus protocol
+Proof-of-work.

 ## Roadmap
 ### v 1.0